devshashwat/Tweets-Vector-Space-Model/README.md

 •	There a plenty more test cases which can be used to detect the vaccine misinformation spreading users and if they are verified profiles.

 •	I have added the screenshot of test cases and GUI in the folder Test Cases.

+•	This program gives summary statistics for each Test Cases.